Hug machine

-A hug machine, also known as a hug box, a squeeze machine, or a squeeze box, is a deep-pressure device designed to calm hypersensitive persons, usually individuals with autism spectrum disorders.
-The therapeutic, stress-relieving device was invented by livestock equipment designer Temple Grandin while she was attending college.
+A hug machine, also known as a hug box, a squeeze machine, or a squeeze box, is a therapeutic device designed to calm hypersensitive persons, usually autistic individuals.
+The device was invented by Temple Grandin to administer deep-touch pressure, a type of physical stimulation often self-administered by autistic individuals as a means of self-soothing.

 Autistic people often have sensory processing disorder, which entails abnormal levels of stimulation of the senses (such as hypersensitivity).
 Because of difficulty with social interactions, it can be uncomfortable or impractical to turn to other human beings for comfort, including hugs.
 Grandin addressed this by designing the hug machine, in part to help her own anxiety and sensory sensitivity.

 Description

 The hug machine consists of two hinged side-boards, each four by three feet (120 cm by 90 cm) with thick soft padding, which form a V-shape, with a complex control box at one end and heavy-duty tubes leading to an air compressor.
 The user lies or squats between the side-boards for as long or short of a period as desired.
 Using pressure exerted by the air compressor and controlled by the user, the side-boards apply deep pressure stimulation evenly across the lateral parts of the body.
 The machine and its development are depicted in the biopic Temple Grandin.